Philipp, Prince of Eulenburg: "Aesthetic anti-semitism": art, race and politics in Eulenburg's worldview

-During his time as ambassador to Austria, Eulenburg who was a passionate Wagnerite befriended one of the world's leading Wagnerites, Houston Stewart Chamberlain who was living in Vienna at the time.
+During his time as ambassador to Austria, Eulenburg who was a Wagnerite befriended one of the world's leading Wagnerites, Houston Stewart Chamberlain who was living in Vienna at the time.
 Besides their shared love of Richard Wagner, Eulenburg, who was an anti-Semite, Anglophobe and an opponent of democracy, found much to admire in Chamberlain's anti-Semitic, Anglophobic and anti-democratic writings.
 Eulenburg was a völkisch anti-Semite who believed Jews to be an alien race from Asia who were "poisoning" the European Aryan race in all sorts of ways.

 In 1895 Wilhelm commissioned a painting from Hermann Knackfuss, depicting a nightmare he had with a Buddha wreathed in fire being carried by an Asian-style dragon threatening Europe.
 The painting became known as the "Yellow Peril", the name given to the perceived Asian threat to Europe.
 Eulenburg, who shared Wilhelm's hatred of Asians, was enthralled with the painting; on 29 September 1895 he wrote to the Empress "I am quite under the spell of this truly magnificent work.
 The idea is uplifting and the execution masterly.
 When I immerse myself in the contemplation of the picture I am filled with the feeling that all Europe must indeed answer the call of the beloved Kaiser to unite in peaceful harmony for the sake of the cross and the dearest goods, but then the uneasy feeling steals over me that the evil in those men who oppose as an enemy power the good which manifests itself in the Kaiser's being will now cause them to tear down and attack with their ingenious criticism that which has sprung from the high-mindedness and noble heart of the Kaiser".
 To his mother Eulenburg wrote about the Yellow Peril painting: "The Kaiser has given me a magnificent engraving of the wonderful allegorical picture executed by Prof. Knackfuss from His Imperial Majesty's sketch: the peoples of Europe, represented as female figures, are called upon by St. Michael to defend the cross against unbelief, heathenism, etc. You will like it...It is a beautiful idea in a beautiful form".
 Eulenburg's "unforgettable friend" Gobineau had been obsessed with the fear of the "Yellow Peril", which he had expressed in his epic 1881 poem Amadis where European civilization is destroyed by a Chinese invasion.